JoinUs4Health/Organisation/technical/platform/pages/terms-of-use_en.md

     - nationality, residency, citizen status, wealth or education
     - religious affiliation, agnosticism or atheism
     - threatening behaviour, stalking, and doxing
-- harassment, including brigading, dogpiling, or any other form of contact with a user who has stated that they do not wish to be contacted.
+- harassment, including brigading, dogpiling, or any other form of contact with a user who has stated that they do not wish to be contacted
 - mobbing, including name-calling, intentional misgendering or deadnaming
 - violent nationalist propaganda, Nazi symbolism or promoting the ideology of National Socialism
 - conspiracy narratives or other reactionary myths supporting or leading to the above-mentioned (and/or similar) behaviour

 Actions intended to damage these no-tolerance policies may lead to immediate account suspension.
 Content that is illegal in Germany will be deleted and may lead to immediate account suspension.

 Furthermore, we do not post contents, which do not comply with the data privacy and data protection regulations.